 A Closer Look at the Workers (Predictable Terms and Conditions) Act 2023

-The ever-changing employment landscape is about to witness a significant transformation with the impending enactment of the Workers (Predictable Terms and Conditions) Act 2023, scheduled to come into force in September 2024.
+The ever-changing employment landscape is about to witness a significant transformation with the impending enactment of the Workers (Predictable Terms and Conditions) Act 2023, scheduled to come into force on 18th September 2024.

 This groundbreaking act grants workers a statutory right to request more predictable working arrangements, a change that has far-reaching implications for both business owners and HR professionals.